A New York holiday is incomplete without a visit to the Statue of Liberty.

 - Both Whitehall Terminal and St. George Terminal offer free wifi

-If you are a tourist holidaying in New York, you are most likely to be boarding at the Whitehall Terminal and get down at St George Terminal, sit in the return ferry and get back to Whitehall terminal again.
+If you are a tourist holidaying in New York, you are most likely to be boarding at the Whitehall Terminal.

 Directions to Whitehall Terminal